CAR & SUV @ or below Wholesale

 - INTERNATIONAL LOCATIONS

-- BEST RATES
+- BEST RATES & SELECTION

 - BEST CANCELLATION POLICIES

-- SEARCH THESE PARTNERS & COMPARE AND SAVE
+- SEARCH THESE SITES COMPARE & SAVE

 • Your reservation documents.

 • Printed proof of credit card CDW insurance with card member name and card number included if you elect to use your credit card CDW insurance.

 • Your Drivers License and Passport.

-At the rental agency counter you may be offered additional insurance coverage – to reduce or remove your excess, or to cover things your Collision Damage Waiver (CDW) doesn’t, such as tires and windscreen.
+In Latin America you may be offered additional and sometimes costly insurance coverage – to reduce or remove your excess, or to cover things your Credit Card Collision Damage Waiver (CDW) doesn’t, such as tires and windscreen.

 Only you can choose the vehicle and insurance coverage that's right for your particular situation.
-The information provided herein is not intended to be a recommendation of any particular insurance coverage or provider.
+The information provided herein is not intended to be a recommendation of any particular agency, insurance coverage or provider.

-Internet websites tend to offer the lowest stripped-down price point and are generally not accurate when it comes to the important topic insurance in local geographies.
+Internet websites OTA tend to offer the lowest stripped-down price point and are generally not accurate when it comes to the important topic insurance in local geographies.
 For example, Costa Rica Law requires Third Party Liability insurance (TPL).
 TPL or Supplemental Liability Insurance (SLI) or Collision Damage Insurance (CDW) and are NOT "generally" included in quotations online, while they can be.
 In Mexico is mandatory to include.
-While you may see online rental car listings including TPL, CDW or Full Coverage included, we urge you to be diligent and check with the provider in advance.
+While you may see online rental car listings including TPL, CDW or Full Coverage included, we urge you to be diligent and check with the Terms and Conditions link in advance.

 Only the local car agency as named on your rental voucher can provide you accurate information on these coverage.

-For DIY, it's your responsibility to contact the agency directly to determine exactly what coverage is included and what will be extra.
-If you are uncomfortable with the answer you receive, cancel and move on, its not likely to be a better experience in the rental office is not likely to improve.
+It's your responsibility to contact the agency directly to determine exactly what coverage is included and what will be extra.
+If you are uncomfortable with the answer you receive, cancel and move on; your experience in the rental office is not likely to improve.